Unbounded: Object-Boundary Interaction in Mixed Reality: Demonstration

-\paragraph{Design} This design draws on the iconic red ball from the seminal Tangible work inFORM~\cite{follmer_inform_2013}, carrying two intertwined layers of meaning.
-Formally, it begins with the familiar cadence of a plausible bounce of weight, impact, rebound, before breaking the rhythm through sudden disappearance, a small rupture that invites the viewer to pause and reconsider.
-Symbolically, for those who know the reference, the red ball stands as an emblem of classic Tangibility, here deliberately reimagined to gesture toward affordances unbound by physical law.
-In both registers, this minimal, recognisable motion becomes a quiet but potent vessel for surprise and reinterpretation.
+This design draws on the iconic red ball in the seminal tangible interface work inFORM~\cite{follmer_inform_2013}, carrying two intertwined layers of meaning.
+Formally, it begins with the familiar cadence of a plausible bounce---descent, impact, rebound---before breaking the rhythm through sudden disappearance, a small rupture that invites the viewer to pause and reconsider.
+Symbolically, the red ball represents classic tangibility, here deliberately reimagined to gesture toward affordances unbound by physical law.
+In both registers, this minimal, recognizable motion becomes a quiet but potent vessel for surprise and reinterpretation.